Polynomial methods for Procedural Terrain Generation: Special cases in two dimensions

 \section{Special cases in two dimensions}

-We present in this section three special cases of 2D polynomials.
-First, we give the minimum polynomial that can generate 2D terrain with both height and gradient imposed, the D2M1N3 polynomial.
-We then briefly describe how usual Perlin noise correspond to an order 5 polynomial, and we finally show how to simplify D2M1N3 by assuming zero gradient on corners.
+Three special cases of 2D polynomials are discussed in this section.
+First, the minimum polynomial that can generate 2D terrain with both height and gradient imposed is shown, the D2M1N3 polynomial.
+It is then briefly described how usual Perlin noise correspond to an order 5 polynomial, and it is finally show how to simplify D2M1N3 by assuming zero gradient on corners.